Investing $150 a year to Educate Chepang Child

 - About the Project;

 The major reason behind Chepangs lagging behind is due to education.
 If we could enlighten some member of the chepang community they will obviously be a role model in the community and help in the community upliftment. so the main focus of this project is to educate chepang children.
-The simple process to educate the Chepang child is to sponsor a child annually in Government school.
+The simple process to educate the Chepang child is to sponsor a child annually in a Government school.

 Let us be a part of Self Sustaining Campaign to support Chepang Community and make them self reliant as the education is the greatest thing in life.
 Sponsoring one child from your side will be the biggest contribution to the Chepang community.
 It will change the whole dimension of that Chepang Family.
 If a child is educated it will obviously help them to get aware about their basic fundamental rights and educate the entire family.
 Same child can be a backbone for the family to earn and support the whole livelihood of that family.